January 31, 2023

 What is Predictive Maintenance?

-Moreover, PdM only gains momentum – sensors are becoming more diverse, sensitive, and affordable; Networks are becoming more available; and algorithms are growing more complex, which allows you to clarify predictions and add new forecast parameters.
+Moreover, Predictive Maintenance only gains momentum – sensors are becoming more diverse, sensitive, and affordable; Networks are becoming more available; and algorithms are growing more complex, which allows you to clarify predictions and add new forecast parameters.
 This is striking that by involving more data in IoT analytics, the system becomes only more accurate and useful.
 All it needs is what you have – your custom data!

 Benefits of Implementing Predictive Maintenance